cogdog/splotbox/README.md

 ## Relatively Cool New Features & Updates

+* (3.5) Customizer options to modify the comment title and add a site specific prompt
+* (3.4) Fields added for alternative text in images plus media descriptions that can link t transcripts for audio/video
 * (3.32) Added support for Audioboom
 * (3.2) Counts added for all archive results, fixed issue with license links
 * (3.0) HTML5 Audio recorder support